Logic-Based AI: Enhancing Explainability and Trust

 How Expert Systems Work

-Expert systems operate through a structured series of steps that combine knowledge from the knowledge base and reasoning from the inference engine to arrive at decisions or solutions.
-Here is a simplified breakdown of how an expert system typically works:
+Expert systems operate by going through a systematic set of steps that combine knowledge from the knowledge base and inference from the inference engine to reach conclusions or solutions.
+A general description of how an expert system typically works is as follows:

 Input Data